astropy/astropy/docs/visualization/wcsaxes/index.rst

 Making plots with world coordinates (WCSAxes)
 *********************************************

-WCSAxes is a framework for making plots of Astronomical data in Matplotlib.
+WCSAxes is a framework for making plots of Astronomical data in `Matplotlib <http://matplotlib.org/>`_.
 It was previously distributed as a standalone package, but is now included in :ref:`astropy.visualization <astropy-visualization>`.

 .. _wcsaxes-getting-started: